kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

     percent: 50
 ```

-Now curling will result in 50% - 50% difference between the v1 and v2 messages.
+Now curling will result in 50% - 50% chance between the v1 and v2 messages.
 But accessing v3 is currently disabled.
 Let's add routing to v3 by defining a Route ourselves.

 **route.yaml**
 ```yaml